Pronunciation of English ⟨th⟩: Development up to Modern English

 Other changes that affected these phonemes included a shift /d/ → /ð/ when followed by unstressed suffix -er.
 Thus Old English fæder became modern English father; likewise mother, gather, hither, together, weather (from mōdor, gaderian, hider, tōgædere, weder).
-In a reverse process, Old English byrþen and morþor or myþra become burden and murder (compare the obsolete variants burthen and murther).
+In a reverse process, Old English byrþen and morþor or myrþra become burden and murder (compare the obsolete variants burthen and murther).

 Dialectally, the alternation between /d/ and /ð/ sometimes extends to other words, as bladder, ladder, solder with /ð/ (possibly being restricted elsewhere by the former two clashing with blather and lather).
 On the other hand, some dialects retain original d, and extend it to other words, as brother, further, rather.
 The Welsh name Llewelyn appears in older English texts as Thlewelyn (Rolls of Parliament (Rotuli parliamentorum) I. 463/1, King Edward I or II), and Fluellen (Shakespeare, Henry V).
 Th also occurs dialectally for wh, as in thirl, thortleberry, thorl, for whirl, whortleberry, whorl.
 Conversely, Scots has whaing, whang, white, whittle, for thwaing, thwang, thwite, thwittle.

-The old verb inflection -eth (Old English -eþ) was replaced by -s (he singeth → he sings), not a sound shift but a completely new inflection, the origin of which is still being debated.
-Possibilities include alveolarization (since s is easier to pronounce there than th), or displacement by a nonstandard English dialect.
+The old verb inflection -eth (Old English -eþ) was replaced by -s (he singeth → he sings), not a sound shift but a completely new inflection.